The Blade (wrestler): Total Nonstop Action Wrestling / Impact Wrestling (2015–2018)

 On the January 12, 2017, episode of Impact Wrestling, Sutter inserted himself into the feud between Maria Kanellis-Bennett and Allie, losing to Maria's husband Mike Bennett.
-The following week, Maria would blackmail him into breaking it off with Allie, after he said that she couldn't control him like everyone else.
+The following week, Maria blackmailed him into breaking it off with Allie, after he said that she couldn't control him like everyone else.
 He was then forced to drive Laurel Van Ness home and later propose to her, or else Allie would be fired.
 On the February 23 episode of Impact Wrestling, Sutter rejected Van Ness' marriage during the ceremony when he announced that he's in love with Allie.
 On the March 9 episode of Impact Wrestling, Sutter defeated DJZ, Marshe Rockett and Caleb Konley in a four-way match with the help of Allie.
 After the match, they were confronted by an angry Laurel Van Ness who observed them from the ramp.
 The following week, Sutter failed to win the X Division Championship in a four-way match against Trevor Lee, DJZ and Suicide after a distraction of Laurel Van Ness.
 On the March 30 episode of Impact Wrestling, Sutter was defeated by Sienna's cousin, KM.
 On the April 13 episode of Impact Wrestling, Sutter and Allie defeated Sienna and KM.
 After the match, they were attacked by Sienna's surprise Kongo Kong and Laurel Van Ness.
 He continued feuding with Kongo Kong, Sienna, and KM.
 The feud culminated at the Slammiversary pre-show, where Sutter, Mahabali Shera, and Allie defeated Kongo Kong, KM, and Laurel Van Ness in a six-person tag-team match.
 While being off television for several months, he and Allie quietly ended their on camera relationship without any explanation.

 Braxton Sutter returned on March 1, 2018, episode of Impact and turned heel, after losing his match, where he revealed that he dropped Allie like a bad habit, because she's no good and was holding his career back.
 He then went on to say that nobody is better than him, before being attacked by Brian Cage, to cheers from the crowd.
 Later that night Sutter came back out during Laurel Van Ness's segment, saying that he wanted back in, with her, but she refused.
-Then throughout the month of March, Braxton would come out after Allie's matches, offering to take her back, while Allie kept ignoring him, until the March 22 episode of Impact, where it was revealed to be a setup, when Allie was attacked from behind by Su Yung.
+Then throughout the month of March, Braxton came out after Allie's matches, offering to take her back, while Allie kept ignoring him, until the March 22 episode of Impact, where it was revealed to be a setup, when Allie was attacked from behind by Su Yung.
 At Redemption, Sutter accompanied Yung in her match against Allie, but she was defeated.

 On April 26, 2018, he announced that he had departed Impact Wrestling.